napi-rs/napi-rs/README.md

 | ------ | ------- | ------ | ------ |
 | ✓      | ✓       | ✓      | ✓      |

-This library depends on N-API and requires `Node@8.9` or later.
+This library depends on N-API and requires `Node@10.0.0` or later.

 We already have some packages written by `napi-rs`: [node-rs](https://github.com/napi-rs/node-rs)

-One nice feature is that this crate allows you to build add-ons purely with the `Rust` toolchain and without involving `node-gyp`.
+One nice feature is that this crate allows you to build add-ons purely with the `Rust/JavaScript` toolchain and without involving `node-gyp`.

 ## Taste